GeoServer GUI configuration¶

 [remote\origin] url = http://localhost:9090/geoserver/geogig/repos/geogig_dir_repo fetch = +refs/heads/*:refs/remotes/origin/* [branches\master] remote = origin merge = refs/heads/master

 It is now possible to push and pull from this remote repository.
-You can verify this works by testing with the freshly cloned repo:
+You can verify this works by testing with the freshly cloned repository.

 $ geogig push origin Nothing to push. $ geogig pull origin 100% Already up to date.

-When using Directory backed GeoGig repositories, the default underlying object database (berkeley db) is single user.
-While the repository is being exposed over the network by either the stand-alone server or by GeoServer, you will not be able to access the repo from the command line interface.
-The error is pretty clear about whats going on.
+When using Directory-backed GeoGig repositories, the default underlying object database (Rocksdb) is single-user.
+While the repository is being exposed over the network by either the stand-alone server or by GeoServer, you will not be able to access the repository from the command line interface.

 GeoGig repositories backed by PostgreSQL do not have this limitation.